Satellites of Infinite Rank in the Smooth Concordance Group: Instanton Obstruction to Sliceness

 \section{Instanton Obstruction to Sliceness}

-In this section we survey works of Furuta, Fintushel-Stern, and Hedden-Kirk which use moduli spaces of anti-self-dual (ASD) connections on $SO(3)$ bundles over $4$--manifolds with cylindrical ends to study the $3$--dimensional $\Z/2$--homology cobordism group.
-These techniques provide an obstruction to the existence of negative definite $4$--manifolds whose boundary is a given disjoint union of $3$--manifolds.
-To state it, recall that the relative Chern-Simons invariant $cs(\alpha,\beta)$ between flat $SO(3)$ connections $\alpha,\beta$ on a closed oriented $3$--manifold, is defined as the integral where $A_t$ is any path of connections between $\alpha$ and $\beta$.
+In this section we survey a method which uses moduli spaces of anti-self-dual (ASD) connections on $SO(3)$ bundles over $4$--manifolds with cylindrical ends to study the $3$--dimensional $\Z/2$--homology cobordism group.
+This technique provides an obstruction to the existence of a negative definite $4$--manifold whose boundary is a given disjoint union of $3$--manifolds.
+To explain it, recall that the relative Chern-Simons invariant $cs(\alpha,\beta)$ between flat $SO(3)$ connections $\alpha,\beta$ on a closed oriented $3$--manifold, is defined as the integral where $A_t$ is any path of connections between $\alpha$ and $\beta$.
 The right hand side is the Chern-Weil integrand for the first Pontryagin class.
 Integrality of the first Pontryagin number of a bundle on a closed $4$--manifold implies that, modulo $\Z$, the integral is independent of the chosen path, and invariant under the gauge group actions on $\alpha$ and $\beta$.
-The obstruction is phrased in term of the {\em minimal Chern-Simons invariant}.
-For a $\Z/2$--homology 3--sphere $Y$, this is defined as where $\theta$ is the trivial connection on the unique (trivial) $SO(3)$ bundle on $Y$, and where we have identified $\R/\Z$ with $(0,1]$ in the obvious way (we could, in fact, lift the relative and minimal Chern-Simons values to $\Z/4\Z$, but will have no need to do so for our purposes.
-See Section 2.2 of \cite{hedden-kirk-2} for more details.)
-The following theorem is a restatement of results of Furuta \cite{furuta}, Fintushel-Stern \cite{fs-pseudofree}, and Hedden-Kirk \cite{hedden-kirk-2} that will be used to establish \Cref{main}.
+The obstruction is phrased in terms of the {\em minimal Chern-Simons invariant}.
+For a $\Z/2$--homology 3--sphere $Y$, this is defined as where $\theta$ is the trivial connection on the unique (trivial) $SO(3)$ bundle on $Y$, and where we have identified $\R/\Z$ with $(0,1]$ in the obvious way (we could, in fact, lift the relative and minimal Chern-Simons values to $\R/4\Z$, but will have no need to do so for our purposes.
+See Section 2.2 of \cite{hedden-kirk-2} for more details.) \\